gene-git/wg_tool/README.md

 Available on
  - [Github source ](https://github.com/gene-git/wg_tool)
  - [Archlinux AUR](https://aur.archlinux.org/packages/wg_tool)
-   PKGBUILD also in source tree under archlinux
+   PKGBUILD also in source tree under packaging

 If on Arch can build using the PKGBUILD provided which is also available in the AUR.